Elk Information Continued

 Growing antlers are covered with a thick, fuzzy coating of skin commonly referred to as “velvet.”
 Blood flowing in the skin deposits calcium that makes the antler.
 Usually around early August, further hormonal changes signal the end of antler growth, and the bull begins scraping the velvet off, polishing and sharpening the antlers in the process.

-After decades of debate over whether this range was overgrazed by too many elk, public concern has shifted to the herd's small size.
+fter decades of debate over whether this range was overgrazed by too many elk, public concern has shifted to the herd’s small size.
 The winter count, which was approximately 17,000 when wolf reintroduction began in 1995, fell below 10,000 in 2003.
-It fluctuated between 6,000 and 7,000 as the wolf population on the park's northern range declined from 94 in 2007 to 38 in 2010.
+It fluctuated between 6,000 and 7,000 as the wolf population on the park’s northern range declined from 94 in 2007 to 79 by the end of 2012.
 The elk count dropped to 3,915 in early 2013, the lowest since culling ended in the park in the 1960s.
-The decrease has been attributed to predation by reintroduced wolves and a large bear population, hunter harvest, and droughtrelated effects on pregnancy and survival.
+The decrease has been attributed to predation by reintroduced wolves and a large bear population, hunter harvest, and drought-related effects on pregnancy and survival.
 The State of Montana has reduced the permits issued for this herd so that hunting of females now has little impact on population size.

 There are some indications that elk–wolf interactions are contributing to a release of willows and other woody vegetation from the effects of herbivory on the northern range.
 Wolves have altered the group sizes, habitat selection, movements, distribution, and vigilance of elk while the proportion of browsed aspen, cottonwood, and willow leaders has decreased in some areas during recent years, and cottonwood and willow heights have increased significantly.
 Research is underway to determine how climate, hydrology, wolf predation/avoidance, and herbivory interact in their effects on these woody species.